DavideMassidda/Discrete-LunarLander/README.md

 ## Content of this repository

-The script `LunarLander.py` contains a Python class (`Autopilot`) that implements an agent driving the lander, which uses a Deep Q-Network (DQN) to make decisions about actions.
-The `cache` stores a backup of a trained agent ready to use (see the notes in the notebook `main.ipynb`).
+The script `LunarLander.py` contains a Python class (`Autopilot`) that implements an agent driving the lander, which uses a Double Deep Q-Network (DDQN) to make decisions about actions.
+The `cache` stores a backup of a trained agent ready to use, trained with the code stored in the script `training.py` (see the notes in the notebook `evaluation.ipynb`).
 This agent solves about the 99% of episodes with a mean total reward of 254.6 (see the notebook).

 ## The Autopilot class